Pennsylvania Coalition to Advance Respect: Present day

 PCAR personnel currently research, develop and publish resources regarding sexual assault-related issues, and present training programs for professionals across Pennsylvania, such as PCAR's reference cards and training videos for Pennsylvania judges and PCAR's annual state conference, including the 2023 event, "Honoring Resiliency and Humanity."
 They also work with members of the news media to provide access to accurate information and foster ethical reporting while also increasing awareness by the general public of the impact that sexual violence has on individuals and individual communities.

 In addition, PCAR personnel manage the operations of the National Sexual Violence Resource Center (NSVRC), which provides sexual violence prevention and intervention resources.
 They also collaborate with personnel from the National Alliance to End Sexual Violence (NAESV) and ValorUS in operating RALIANCE, which was established with financial support from the National Football League in 2015 to reduce and ultimately eradicate sexual violence.

 At the end of 2023, the Pennsylvania Coalition Against Rape rebranded and combined with the group Respect Together and the National Sexual Violence Resource Center.
 The new name was the Pennsylvania Coalition to Advance Respect.

 On December 18, 2023, the 20-year-long CEO, Karen Baker, retired from the organization.
 The new CEO is now Yolanda Edrington, the former COO of the National Sexual Violence Resource Center.
 Edrington is native to Harrisburg, PA.

+State funding

+Pennsylvania provides annual funding for rape crisis services through a dedicated state budget appropriation administered by the Pennsylvania Department of Human Services.
+PCAR distributes the appropriation among the Commonwealth's rape crisis centers, which use the funding to support crisis intervention, counseling, advocacy, prevention education, and related services.

+State funding represents one part of the broader financial structure supporting the rape crisis network.
+Centers may also receive federal grants, local government funding, private donations, and other public or charitable support.
+Funding levels and available resources vary among centers based on factors including service area, organizational structure, staffing needs and access to other revenue sources.

+PCAR has historically advocated for state appropriation as part of its public policy role.
+Its funding advocacy has focused on maintaining the stability of the statewide network, addressing rising operating costs, retaining trained staff, and preserving access to service across Pennsylvania.